py-why/pywhy-graphs/doc/reference/functional/index.rst

 The augmented causal diagram is a graph that augments the original causal diagram with a set of F-nodes that represent interventions.
 The selection diagram is a graph that augments the original causal diagram with a set of S-nodes that represent domain shifts.
 In both cases, the augmented graph is acyclic.
-They can also be combined to simulataneously represent interventions and domain shifts.
+They can also be combined to simultaneously represent interventions and domain shifts.

 To represent both types of distribution changes in the same graph, we note that S-nodes explicitly